 I’d like to talk to these mystical “100% of determinists” who believe that.
 Strange, then, that none of the big names or any of the smattering of lesser names in this discussion that I’ve read/heard has ever mentioned not being allowed sense of self.
 No real choices, sure.
 You’re conflating that with “no sense of self is therefore possible”, as you feel it makes determinism much easier to defeat.
 Aka: Strawman.

 - The position that there is no meaningful “self” is one I am claiming is logically implied from the position of determinists.
-It is not one actively embraced by most determinists.
+It is not one actively embraced by most determinists, although it is adopted by Sam Harris (see below).
 As stated elsewhere, without agency, all that really exists is a sequence of events.
 There is a stream of physical cause and effect and what we call “you,” and “I” are metaphysically indistinguishable from that stream.
 Except, you think experience is significant, though it is not an experience that belongs to anyone to any real degree.
 I have analogized it to “locked-in” syndrome and thus a kind of living hell.

-- Sure enough, by the end of this discussion you accept that “I” and “you” are meaningless concepts designed to make us feel better about living in a deterministic universe.
+- Sure enough, by the end of this discussion RP accepts that “I” and “you” are meaningless concepts designed to make us feel better about living in a deterministic universe.
+Never argue with someone who violates the law of non-contradiction.
+I have done so anyway in the hope of finding something edifying in addressing an extended argument by a determinist.

 If this is how you are presenting determinism to your students, no wonder they think it’s batshit.